Dear Advisor: How do I know if my company is compliant with security and privacy regulations?

 What is the deletion process on the company’s side, for handling a “right to be forgotten” request?

 How will historical metrics be reconciled following requests to be forgotten?
+What will you be anonymizing and how?

 How will flagging of fraudulent transactions change following requests to be forgotten?